Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Method for Audio-to-Score Piano Transcription

 So far, we have assumed that the underlying metre and the corresponding bar length $B$ are given.
 To estimate the metre of the input performance, we can apply the maximum likelihood method \cite{Nakamura2017}.
-For this, we construct multiple metrical HMMs corresponding to candidate metres ($4/4$, $3/4$, $2/4$, etc.), calculate the maximum probability $P(t_{1:N},\tau_{1:N},u_{1:N})$ for each model, and finally obtain the most probable metre according to the probability.
+The procedure is as follows: we construct multiple metrical HMMs corresponding to candidate metres ($4/4$, $3/4$, $2/4$, etc.), calculate the maximum probability $P(t_{1:N},\tau_{1:N},u_{1:N})$ for each model, and finally obtain the most probable metre according to the probability.